NY Subway: In-Depth Guide to Tips, Tricks, and Routes

 Pro Tip: Follow @NYCTSubway on Twitter (X) for real-time updates on service disruptions, planned maintenance in Times Square and other stations, and other important announcements about the New York City train map and other news.

-To navigate the NYC subway lines like a seasoned rider, check out these insider New York subway tips and tricks:
+To navigate the NYC subway lines and read the NYC train map like a seasoned rider, check out these insider New York subway tips and tricks:

 • Head of the Train – Boarding near the front of the train at rush hour helps secure a seat before the rush reaches your car.